bxji/cmps012b-pt.s19.grading/pa1/README.md

 ./pa1.sh
 ```

-Currently, files in this branch works on local computer, I changed very curl command to cp.
+Currently, files in this branch works on local computer, I changed curl command to cp.

 In local computer, change the script path to your local pa1 path in pa1.sh and pa1-check.sh